Are your customers telling you the whole truth?

-Each quarter, we send our Market Predictions Survey to our 2,500+ GuildQuality members to get a better understanding of the state of the residential construction industry.
-This report contains a summary of the feedback we received regarding Q2 2019.
+Since 2008, we’ve sent our Market Predictions Survey to our GuildQuality members to get a better understanding of the state of the residential construction industry.
+This report contains a summary of the feedback we received regarding Q2 2020.

 Current State of the Market

 Unsurprisingly, things aren’t looking very positive when it comes to the current state of the market.
 58% of our members reported feeling Good or Excellent about today’s market, vs. 87% in Q1 2020.
 We haven’t seen a number this low since 2012 — i.e. our last recession.

 On the flip side, the percent of Poor and Horrible responses increased to 11% (vs. 1.5% in Q1).
 The percent of Fair responses also increased to 29%, up 15% from Q1 2020.

 Overall, these results indicate that the current pandemic is still negatively impacting the industry.

 Expected Change in the Market

 We also asked respondents to share how they expected the market would change over the quarter.
 In Q1 2020, prior to the COVID-19 outbreak in the United States, our members had a rather positive outlook.
 40% of respondents predicted the market would Improve or Significantly Improve, and only 4% indicated the market would Decline or Significantly Decline.

 Despite the ongoing pandemic, respondents continued to be positive this quarter.
 51% predicted that the market would Improve or Significantly Improve, perhaps indicating that the worst is finally behind us.
 18% of respondents predicted the market would decline in some way, which is a 4% jump from last quarter.
 At the end of 2018, however, this percentage was almost identical, even without a pandemic.
 And finally, for the first time since 2013, less than one-third of our members believed the market would not change at all.